Home Insurance Payment Options: Monthly vs Annual & How to Save

 • Annual payments can save 5-10% plus eliminate installment fees

-• Autopay discounts from top insurers range from 5% to 15%
+• Autopay discounts from top insurers reach up to 15% in 2026

 • Missing a payment can trigger costly force-placed insurance